aws-samples/awsome-inference/2.projects/multinode-triton-trtllm-inference/Deploy_Triton.md

   -- --request-count=1
 ```

-You should output something similar to below (example of Llama 3.1 405B on 2 x p5.48xlarge for Input Len=32,000 and Output Len=1,125):
+You should output something similar to below (example of Llama 3.1 405B, BF16 precision on 2 x p5.48xlarge for Input Len=32,000 and Output Len=1,125):

 ```
                                                LLM Metrics